 - The online process will provide several opportunities to upload documents in support of your application.
 The maximum file size for these areas is 2.5 MB, so please avoid any embedded graphics.
 We prefer that you upload document as pdf’s where possible, as this avoids problems with fonts and formatting.

 - Statement of Purpose.
 The first parts of this section ask you to list honors and awards, work experience, and other CV information.
 The second part is the essay.
-We want one to two pages, single-spaced.
+This statement should be approximately 1500* words (**if your statement is over 1500 words, please email email@example.com with the attached statement).
 It is helpful if your statement of purpose shows that you have good reasons to want to enter our program.
 Before you begin to write, you should look at the list of faculty in the department and refer to their individual web pages.
 Feel free to email department faculty to ask to see a current syllabus, or just generally to talk about research.

 - Writing sample.
 Your sample should demonstrate your ability to write (preferably on a linguistic topic) at a pre-professional level, displaying features appropriate to scholarly writing, such as proper style and bibliographic conventions, clear and rigorous argumentation, correct use of terminology and methodology, etc. Samples should be around twenty pages.
 It is preferable to upload your sample as a pdf to avoid conflicts with fonts and diacritics.
 If you encounter problems, you may send the sample as a pdf attachment, emailed to the Program (firstname.lastname@example.org).